material-foundation/material-remixer-ios/README.md

 Now you’re ready to add Remixer to your app!
 Begin by importing the Remixer header and call the shared start method in your AppDelegate class.

+Note that we currently support only RMXStorageModeLocal as RMXStorageModeCloud is still in development.

 ~~~ objc
 #import "Remixer.h"